 His second book, Kings & Queens in Their Castles, was recently published by Damiani.
 The book won multiple awards including First Place in the International Photography Awards (book category) as well as a Lucie Award (book-other category).

-He has won over 35 additional awards including from the Griffin Museum of Photography, Center for Fine Art Photography (multiple awards), International Photography Awards (multiple awards), Santa Fe Center for Photography, CameraArts, Photo Life, PDN (multiple awards), Photographer's Forum, Photo Review, Applied Arts, Communication Arts, Graphis, American Photography Annual, One Life International, Camera Club of NY, Jacob Riis Award, American Art Awards, Photography Masters Cup, Manhattan Arts International, World in Focus, Fence at Photoville, Artrom Gallery Guild (Rome), PhotoServe, One Eyeland, IPOTY, International Color Awards, Moscow International Foto Awards, Image International, Kodak and American Photographic Artists, which showcased Atwood as one of three featured photographers in an international competition sponsored by the Getty Museum and Hammer Museum.
-He has been recognized on Photo Life Magazine's list of Top 50 Emerging Photographers and the Golden Light Awards list of Top 100 Photographers.
+He has won over 40 additional awards including from the Griffin Museum of Photography, Center for Fine Art Photography, International Photography Awards, Santa Fe Center for Photography, Vienna International Photo Award (Gold Medal), CameraArts, Photo Life, PDN, The Photo Review, Communication Arts, Fence at Photoville, Graphis, Camera Club of NY, Jacob Riis Award, American Photography Annual, One Life International, American Art Awards, Photography Masters Cup, Manhattan Arts International, Hellerau Photography Award, World in Focus, Artrom Gallery Guild, PhotoServe, Reclaim Photo Award, Passepartout Prize, One Eyeland, International Photographer of the Year, International Color Awards, Moscow International Foto Awards, Kodak and American Photographic Artists (sponsored by the Getty Museum and Hammer Museum).
+He has also been recognized on Photo Life Magazine's list of 50 Emerging Photographers.

-His work has been featured in over 200 publications in over a dozen countries including The Guardian, New York Times, Los Angeles Times, Washington Post, San Francisco Chronicle, Denver Post, Wall Street Journal, New Yorker, Los Angeles Magazine, New York Magazine, Elle, Harvard Magazine, Art Newspaper, Artforum, Art Ltd., Artillery, Applied Arts, Photo Life, Photo Selection, Photo Review, Popular Photography, PDN, Rangefinder, LenScratch, Feature Shoot, Publisher’s Weekly, Huffington Post, Upworthy and VICE.
-Atwood has also appeared on NPR, Sirius, CBS, ABC, Bravo, HGTV, Logo, Telemundo and other broadcast networks.
+His work has been featured in over 200 publications in over 15 countries including The Guardian, New York Times, Los Angeles Times, Washington Post, San Francisco Chronicle, Denver Post, Wall Street Journal, New Yorker, Los Angeles Magazine, New York Magazine, Elle, Harvard Magazine, Art Newspaper, Artforum, Art Ltd., Artillery, Applied Arts, Photo Life, Photo Selection, The Photo Review, Popular Photography, PDN, Rangefinder, LenScratch, Feature Shoot, Photographer's Forum, Publisher’s Weekly, Huffington Post, Upworthy and VICE.
+Atwood has also appeared on Sirius, CBS, ABC, Bravo, HGTV, Logo, Telemundo and other networks.

-He has shot photography for a variety of corporate clients, from L'Oreal Paris to Disney, BMW, Lexus and CAA, as well as editorial clients, from The Wall Street Journal to Brandweek, Angeleno and LA Confidential.
+His clients have included L'Oreal Paris, Disney, BMW, Lexus, Verizon, Johnson & Johnson, Nestle-Purina, Deloitte and CAA, as well as editorial clients such as The Wall Street Journal, Brandweek, Angeleno and LA Confidential.

 Atwood has a Bachelors from Harvard University and a Masters from Cambridge University (England).
 He has lectured on photography at various organizations and universities including UCLA, UCSB and the School of Visual Arts, has been a juror for London's Worldwide Photography Gala Awards and was a portfolio reviewer for Popular Photography and American Photo.
 In a past life, he also served as a Director at several global advertising agencies including Ogilvy & Mather, McCann, DDB and BBDO.
 Based in New York, Atwood has lived in Los Angeles, San Francisco, Boston, Amsterdam and Paris.
 He grew up on a dirt road in the woods of Vermont.